 Going to Mars

-Curiosity may be the most ambitious and most capable rover ever launched, but it's far from JPL's first Red Planet foray.
+Curiosity and the more advanced Mars 2020 may be the most ambitious and capable rovers ever designed, but they are far from JPL's first Red Planet foray.
 The lab has helped send a phalanx of robotic explorers to Mars over the last four decades.
 [History of Robotic Mars Missions (Infographic)]

 In 1975, NASA launched the Viking mission, the agency's first attempt to look for life on the Red Planet.
 Viking delivered two orbiters and two landers to Mars, eventually returning intriguing but equivocal evidence of possible biological activity.
 JPL built the orbiters and eventually assumed responsibility for management of the mission.